chrisbarnettster/ansible_docker_tensorflow/README.md

 If you're not familiar with Jupyter see https://jupyter.readthedocs.io/en/latest/running.html

-:white_check_mark: Play with existing notebooks from tensorflow and upload the example notebook in notebooks/tensorflow_notebook.ipynb (available from https://raw.githubusercontent.com/chrisbarnettster/ansible_docker_tensorflow/master/notebooks/tensorflow_notebook.ipynb)
+:white_check_mark: Play with existing notebooks from TensorFlow and upload the example notebook in notebooks/tensorflow_notebook.ipynb (available from https://raw.githubusercontent.com/chrisbarnettster/ansible_docker_tensorflow/master/notebooks/tensorflow_notebook.ipynb)

 # Issues